 Public awareness of indoor mold has risen dramatically in recent years.
 The factors that have contributed to the increases of indoor mold problems are: energy conservation measures, changes in building materials, the use of rapid construction techniques, failure of occupants to manage moisture intrusion, and increased indoor humidity levels.
-It is estimated that 50% of all homes contain mold problems.
+It is estimated that 50% of all homes contain some form of mold problems.

-When mold cells are inhaled and land in the respiratory tract, the body's immune system's response to those invading cells can cause allergic illness.
+When mold spores are inhaled and land in the respiratory tract, the body's immune system's response to those invading cells can cause allergic illness.
 The immune system tries to destroy the mold as it would an agent, like a flu virus, that might cause infection.
-In a portion of the population, the immune system overreacts and causes the allergic response that results in symptoms such as runny nose, scratchy throat and sneezing.
+In a portion of the population, the immune system overreacts and causes the allergic response that result in symptoms such as runny nose, scratchy throat and sneezing.
 Most of us know this allergic illness as "hay fever" or "allergic rhinitis."

-If you have any concern at all about the possibility of mold being in your home or the home you are about to purchase, put your mind at ease and call us today
+If you have any concern at all about the possibility of mold being in your home or the home you are about to purchase, put your mind at ease and call us today.